harshal2802/ProcessNewYorkTimesCOVID19Data/README.md

 - implementing the logic to include Geographic exceptions for the New York Times COVID-19 Data
 - getting the population data for the counties for which population is missing
+- Define how to handle records for a missing date for a given fips code as mentioned in last point of learning section.

 <!-- LICENSE -->